google/flatbuffers/tests/annotated_binary/README.md

 The third column is the type to interpret the bytes as.
-Some types are special to flatbuffer internals (e.g. `SOffet32`, `Offset32`, and `VOffset16`) which are used by flatbuffers to point to various offsetes.
+Some types are special to flatbuffer internals (e.g. `SOffet32`, `Offset32`, and `VOffset16`) which are used by flatbuffers to point to various offsets.
 The other types are specified as C++-like types which are the standard fix-width scalars.
 For the above example, the type is `uint16_t` which is a 16-bit unsigned integer type.